-This Official Statement provides certain information in connection with the issuance by Travis County Municipal Utility District No. 23 (the "District"), a political subdivision of the State of Texas (the "State"), of its \$9,100,000 Unlimited Tax Road Bonds, Series 2020 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Travis County Municipal Utility District No. 23 (the "District"), a political subdivision of the State of Texas (the "State"), of its \$6,500,000 Unlimited Tax Road Bonds, Series 2021 (the "Bonds").

-The Bonds are issued pursuant to an order adopted by the Board of Directors of the District on the date of the sale of the Bonds (the "Bond Order"), Article XVI, Section 59 of the Constitution, and the general laws of the State, including Chapters 49 and 54 of the Texas Water Code, as amended; a bond election held within the District on May 6, 2017; and the approving order of the Texas Commission on Environmental Quality (the "TCEQ" or the "Commission").
+The Bonds are issued pursuant to an order adopted by the Board of Directors of the District authorizing the issuance of the Bonds on the date of the sale of the Bonds (the "Bond Order"), Article III, Section 52 of the Texas Constitution, and the general laws of the State, including Chapters 49 and 54 of the Texas Water Code, as amended; and a bond election held within the District on May 6, 2017.